 - Serve with dressing on the side.

--For buttermilk dressings, I like to purchase Winder Dairy buttermilk.
+-I doubled this salad for a group of 50-60 women.
+I used 3 heads of Costco regular (not mini) Romaine heads, 1/2 box of baby organic Spinach and 1 container of pre-cut butternut squash.
+I also used about 1 1/2 containers of pre-seeded pom seeds also purchased at Costco.-For buttermilk dressings, I like to purchase Winder Dairy buttermilk.
 It is a bit thicker than other brands and whips up nicely in dressings.
 My second choice is Meadow Gold.
 Both brands found in Utah.